 The mortgage-backed fixed rate Notes are due in 2072.
-The interest rate applicable on the Notes up to and including the interest period ending in the quarter to 31 August 2027 is 4.2% per annum.
-Thereafter, the interest rate applicable to the Notes will be 5.2% per annum.
+The interest rate applicable on the Notes up to and including the interest period ending in the quarter to 31 August 2027 is 4 20% per annum.
+Thereafter, the interest rate applicable to the Notes will be 5 20% per annum until 2072 when the Notes become due.

 The Notes carry, in addition to interest, rights to receive certain amounts calculated by reference to the value of shared appreciation proceeds received from redeemed mortgages.
 The Notes are subject to mandatory part redemption from time to time based on the level of redeemed mortgages and can be redeemed in full, in certain circumstances, at the option of the Company.
-The Notes are secured on the mortgage book and certain other assets of the Company.
+The Notes are secured on the mortgage portfolio, the bank accounts and certain other assets of the Company.